-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade 7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 including Mathematics and three GCSEs at grade 4 including English Language.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 including Mathematics and three other GCSEs at grade 4 or above including English Language.

 You will study topics such as Numerical Measures, Probability, Correlation, Regression, Discrete and Continuous Probability Distributions, Confidence Intervals and Hypothesis Testing.
-This course will provide you with a wide range of techniques for understanding and analysing data.
+This course will provide you with a wide range of techniques for understanding and analysing data and would suit students who enjoy applying their numerate skills without as much need to employ algebraic techniques as A Level Mathematics.
 These are increasingly important skills in a world of constant change.
 The emphasis of the qualification is on understanding the implications and limitations of the various techniques in the context of practical situations.
-The course provides useful support for a variety of other subjects, including many of the Social Sciences.
+The course provides useful support for a variety of other subjects, including business, accounting, economics and many of the social science courses.

-The course is assessed by examination at the end of the 2nd year.
-You will sit three, 2 hour papers.
+The course is assessed by three examination papers at the end of the second year.

 Enrichment and Work Experience

 Students within the Mathematics department enjoy various enrichment activities: